rodneycj/Digital-Forensics-Project/README.md

 In this lab, we will be running PCAP Analysis for Splunk.
 Pcap files are network packet captures.
 Splunk will ingest these files so you can do an analysis on them.

-The data provided for this lab came from the Western Regional Collegiate Cyber Defense Competition in February of 2019.

 Procedure – Detailed Lab Steps
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Log in to the SIEM vm.